ProjectBabbage/babbagecoin/README.md

 `make stop` --> to stop all containers if you didn't stopped them properly (if you did two Ctrl+C in a row)

-Run locally the master or miner:
+Or you can run separately the master or miner:

 `make (master | miner)`